HarelGiladi/Tetris80X86/README.md

  ### run the program/turbo debugger:
         -now for runing type the command fileName.exe in our case tetris.exe and now the program will run.
+         you can also go ahead and run the exe file in the reposteroy.
         -for debug type the command td filename in our case td tetris and an debug window will popout.